CalSimmon/2020/Java/AdventOfCode/AoC_1/README.md

 # Advent of Code Day 1
 This was my first real experience with projects outside of education.
 The first few here, I hadn't planned ahead and ended up writing over the part 1 answer for part 2.
 This is something I tried to correct after day 5.
+The input is in the CSV folder, and the output of the program is in the output.txt file.

 ### Day 1 Prompt
 >--- Day 1: Report Repair ---